 The trail came to an abrupt end at a transition from red conglomerate rock and dark grey limestone.
 The difference in erosion of the two types of rock gave an obvious scrambling route up.
-The limestone being blocky produced nice steps up that while daunting at first glance Emily and Volcano made the scramble look quite straightforward.
+The limestone being blocky produced nice steps up that while daunting at first glance Micah and Volcano made the scramble look quite straightforward.

 We relaxed briefly at the top of the Black Bands.
 It was 11:40 am or just a little under 4 hrs since we started the hike.
 We came to a small cliff band that we quickly made our way over.
 At first glance we appeared to now have an easy walk all the way to the summit.
 Some of the runners that we had see back at the stream crossing started to come by us heading back down after submitting Mt Allan.

 We arrived at our next obstacle a row of imposing red pinnacles 30 minutes after leaving the Black Bands.
 Following the trail we started on the right hand side then crossed over to the left where we were presented with another stepped wall just like back at the Black Bands.
-It was a steep ascent back but Volcano scrambled up like a pro with Emily hustling to keep up while holding the leash.
+It was a steep ascent back but Volcano scrambled up like a pro with Micah hustling to keep up while holding the leash.
 Once at the top it was a short hike to a false summit.
 From the false summit there was a clear view of the true summit of Mt Allan with no further obstacles.

 Once back on the ridge it took about 20 minutes to arrive at the false summit.
 It was only 600 m distance to the ture summit combined with 120 m of elevation gain.
 We dropped down a short way off the false summit before making the final push up to the summit of Mt Allan.
 It was 12:50 pm when we arrived at the summit.
 It had taken us 4 hrs 55 min to hike to the summit covering 11.6 km and gaining almost 1500 m of elevation.
 We were all smiles at the summit.
 It had been a thrilling hike and it was only half over.